IntersysConsulting/scala-essentials-nanodegree/src/main/tut/docs/module9.md

 }
 ```

-Then you have to use the method as usual:
+Then you can to use the method as usual:

 ```scala
 import StringUtilities._